-PHOTOS | SPONSORS | PRE-EVENT INFO & FAQs | RESULTS | SURVEY
+PRE-EVENT INFO & FAQs | PHOTOS | SPONSORS | RESULTS | SURVEY

-Duathletes transition to mountain bikes and ride onto packed dirt and gravel roads over through the west side of the estate, where racers will slip by working vineyards, normally off-limits to the public.
-The bike will finish with a couple miles on paved trails on the east side.
-The bike course is mountain bike recommended.
-Cyclocross may be okay but there is rock and gravel on the wide carriage roads.
-No single track.
+Duathletes transition to mountain bikes and ride onto packed dirt roads over through the west side of the estate, where racers will slip by working vineyards, normally off-limits to the public.
+The duathlon bike is TWO LAPS (approximately 6 miles each) on the west side.

 Safety Note: NO HEADPHONES allowed at the event, as they produce danger to yourself and others around you when needing to communicate at the event.
 You will receive a time penalty and even get DQ’d if you are found wearing them.

 Race Tee is probably one of the best I own (and there are hundreds..).
 Second run course (if marked better at certain points) is great!
 I will train for this specifically again next year- I loved it.
 Bike course… was a challenging, yet fair course that is suitable for all levels of experience. — Brian DeRose, 2014 Participant